d-oliveros/isomorphine/README.md

 _Disclaimer: I'm not saying Isomorphine is the best fit for every case.
 You should have your routes and middleware in place to handle special actions like auth actions, and should be providing everything you need to correctly authenticate remote calls to your methods.
 Starting isomorphine directly from `morphine.router.listen()` is not recommended, as Isomorphine is only intended to handle RPCs to server methods.
 It is not meant to server as a full-blown HTTP server or application stack._

-### Caveats

-* Your files should export a function in `module.exports` (or `export default` if using ES6 syntax) if you want to be able to use call them from the browser.
-There is currently no support for exporting objects yet.
-If anyone figures out a way to determine the exports of a module without requiring its dependencies I'll be happy to merge the PR :D

-* Your modules have to be required through the isomorphine proxy.
-You can not require a server-side entity directly.
-If you do, you will be importing all the server-side code to the browser's bundle, and possibly breaking your app due to browser-incompatible modules, like `fs`, `express`, `mongo`, database drivers, etc.

-* When a function is called directly from the server (eg when called by a cron job), there's no `this.req` object being passed to the function calls, so you must validate sensitive paths in an earlier stage.

-* Also, please note that the file where you create the isomorphic proxy, has to be browser-compatible.
-Isomorphine works by proxying the methods contained in the specified directory, but the file itself will be required as-is in the browser.

 ### Philosophy

-Isomorphine lets you abstract the transport layer in a non-obtrusive way, and change how you program web-based distributed applications.
-It is meant to increase code reusability between the server and the browser, specially in a full-stack javascript environment.
+Isomorphine proposes an endpoint-less API approach in an attempt to further abstract the barriers between the server and the browser.
+It is meant to increase code reusability between the server and the browser, specially in an isomorphic full-stack javascript environment.

-The idea is to encapsulate the transport layer within javascript's native syntax for importing and exporting modules, while providing a middleware interface to let you mount its API the way you want.
-This massively reduces development times, as you don't have to worry about the routing layer, and focus on your application's purpose.
+The idea is to encapsulate the routing layer within javascript's native syntax for importing and exporting modules, while providing a middleware interface to let you mount its RPC handler the way you want.
+This massively reduces development times, as you don't have to worry about connecting the browser and server together, so you can focus solely in your application's purpose.

-Isomorphine proposes an 'endpoint-less' approach, trying to abstract the barriers between a server and the browser's context.

 The original idea was to use ES6's `Proxy` in the browser, to proxy any function call from any property of any object existing in any file in the server.
 Unfortunately, I quickly found out that there was no out-of-the-box support for `Proxy` in most of the major browsers.
 This led to the idea of using Webpack to pre-generate a map of server-side entities based on filenames.
-While this work, full support for any type of export will probably come after a wider adoption of ES6's `Proxy` in the browser.
+While this work, full support for any type of export will probably come after a wider adoption of ES6's `Proxy` in the browser, or a more advanced webpack loader.

 ### Tests